Zachhaaa/zachpuglia-portfolio/content/about-me.md

 {{< imgtext >}}

-Hi, I am Zach Puglia, and I am currently at Auburn University majoring in mechanical engineering.
-I plan graduate with my degree in 2029.
+Hi, I am Zach Puglia, and I am currently at Auburn University, majoring in mechanical engineering.
+I plan to graduate with my degree in 2029.
 You can message me at [zacharyjustis3@gmail.com](mailto:zacharyjustis3@gmail.com) if you would like to get in touch.

 {{< imgtextend src="me.jpg" convert=true >}}